 Doctors don’t know exactly what causes it.
 Some experts think allergies play a role.
 But many people with allergies never get it.
 Others say it’s a mix of genes and things in your environment, like allergens and medications, that send your immune system into overdrive.
 Instead of protecting you, it ramps up an immune response that causes inflammation throughout your body.

-Anyone can get it.
-Things that make it more likely include:
+Anyone can get Churg-Strauss.
+But things that make it more likely include:

 This disease affects many organs and systems.
 Over time, it can cause: